amy-hart/the-lonely-computer/README.md

 * What's your favourite food?
 * What's your favourite song?

-# Author

-I created this chat bot for a contest held between colleagues at Human Software Ltd.

 # Acknowledgements

-This chatbot is powered by Dialogflow: https://dialogflow.com
+I created this chat bot as competition entry for a contest held between colleagues at Human Software Ltd. This chatbot is powered by Dialogflow: https://dialogflow.com